j-mcc1993/NES_Keyboard/README.txt

-NES_Keyboard - A library for controlling keyboard output with an Arduino Leonardo or Micro.
+NES_Keyboard - A library for controlling keyboard output with an Arduino Leonardo or Micro and a NES controller.

 See examples for implementation.
 *****************************************************************************************